s3xysteak/cesium-use/src/utils/toCoordinates/index.md

 # toCoordinates

-Normalize a coordinate to `Coordinate` 。
+Normalize a coordinate to `Long & lat`。

 ## Usage